sagemath/trac_to_gh/Issue 5960.md

 # Issue 5960: fix bug in documentation of find_minimum_on_interval

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5960

 Original creator: was